mikependon/RepoDB/RepoDb.Docs/Building the Solutions.md

 ### Running the RepoDb.SqLite.UnitTests

-1. Do the items *1* to *6* of the previous section.
+1. Do the items *1* to *5* of the previous section.
 2. In the *Test Explorer* window, right-click the *RepoDb.SqLite.UnitTests* and then click the *Run Selected Tests* context menu.

 --------

 ## Building the RepoDb.MySql

-Please follow the steps below to build and run the *RepoDb.Core* solutions.
+Please follow the steps below to build and run the *RepoDb.MySql* solutions.

 ### Pre-requisites